 - If possible remove the distracting element in post processing

-When I took this photo I knew that the red bin was going to be a problem and decided that, rather than not use the location, I would alter the bin color in post processing.
+When I took this photo I knew that the red bin was going to be a problem and decided that, rather than not use the location, I’d alter the bin color in post processing

 5. Choosing a location for the background